Mezőpilis: History

 Peter, the son of Bás (II) appears in contemporary records only in the 1290s, during the reign of Andrew III of Hungary.
 By that time, his lands and wealth – sharing the fate of the other local lords – were constantly threatened by the aspirations of the powerful oligarch Matthew Csák, who gradually became de facto ruler of Upper Hungary amid the feudal anarchy.
 In 1293, he complained to the royal court that his estate and manor Mikola was invaded and destroyed by the troops of Matthew.
-In the same year, he was involved in a lawsuit with his neighbor Seraphin, the provost of St. George church and archdeacon of the cathedral chapter in Esztergom, who possessed Zselíz (today Želiezovce) over the boundaries.
+In the same year, he was involved in a lawsuit with his neighbor Seraphin, the provost of Esztergom–Szentgyörgy and archdeacon of the cathedral chapter in Esztergom, who possessed Zselíz (today Želiezovce) over the boundaries.
 In accordance with the verdict, Peter had to hand over 70 acres of land from his estate Mikola to the provost.
 At the turn of 1294 and 1295, Peter was forced by Matthew Csák, under an unfavorable contract, to pass his castle Ugróc with its accessories – the villages Podluzsány (Podlužany), Bán (Bánovce nad Bebravou), Nastic, Ugróc (Uhrovec), Bánkóc, Zsitna, Radissa (Žitná-Radiša), Mocsonok (Močenok) and Sonko (Šípkov), today all in Slovakia – in exchange for lands of little value in Bars County, by name Tolmács (Tlmače), Bars (Starý Tekov), Mohi (Mochovce) and Puth.
 Matthew's familiaris and legal representative Peter Ludány requested the chapter of Esztergom to transcribe the contract between his lord and Peter Mezőpilis in October 1295.
 Peter's son Nicholas complained to the chapter in June 1297 that the oligarch forced him and his father into the disadvantageous exchange with death threats and violence.
 Before the chapter of Esztergom, Peter and his son Nicholas settled the case with Peter Ludány (on behalf of his lord) in August 1297: they certified that the Ugróc Castle was sold to Matthew Csák.
 According to historians Vince Bunyitay and Erik Fügedi, Bartholomew, the Bishop of Várad (1284–1285) was also a son of Bás (II), but others – e.g. Béla Kovács, Pál Engel and Attila Zsoldos – rejected this theory.